 Squid Fishing Learn how to Catch Find

 Squid Fishing is Simple.
-First your going to need the right tackle set up .
-This will be a selection of Egi Squid jigs.
+First, you’re going to need the right tackle set up.
+This will be a selection of Egi Squid Jigs.
 I keep a range of colours in my tackle box.
-Different fishing conditions will require using different coloured squid jigs .
-On a cloudy day i might rig up a bright coloured jig.
-As they hunt with there eyes so water clarity is very import and a squid needs to see you jig .
-If your new to squid fishing , your better of just watching the video below i run through everything you would need to know when starting out for squid fishing.
+Different fishing conditions will require using different coloured squid jigs.
+On a cloudy day, i might rig up a bright coloured jig.
+As they hunt with there eyes so water clarity is very import and a squid needs to see your jig.
+If your new to squid fishing, you’re better of just watching the video below I run through everything you would need to know when starting out for squid fishing.

 I can’t tell you which jig to select but I can share some information on how I select my jigs so I am going to keep this as basic as possible without getting too technical.
 I won’t be explaining the techniques on how to use the squid jig (techniques, jigging, twitching, whatever you want to call it), but I will focus on where and how to find a squid so it will help you selected your jig in your area.

 Squid Fishing Learn how to Catch On Jigs & Lures Tutorial Video.

 Squid predominately hunt with their eyes, so when you fish for squid its best to find clean water in your region, combined with a reef bottom or broken ground.
 Depending on the tide and time of day depends on what type of lure you need to use.
 On a brighter day with clear water, you should choose a lure with natural colours.
 Brown and Orange squid jigs are my preference in this situation.
 On a dark and cloudy day or if the water is murky I tend to use a lure with brighter colours such as yellow/green/pink. sounds easy right? that’s because it is.